Pendente lite is a Latin term which means 'pending litigation'.

 as provided in articles 46, 46A and 47 of the Civil Code.

-The leading idea behind the pendente lite decisions is to ascertain that one party is not impoverished by the length of the separation proceedings and that ties between parents and children are not lost.
+The leading idea behind the pendente lite decisions is to ascertain that one party is not impoverished during the separation proceedings and that ties between one parent and the children are not severed.

 Maintenance Pendente Lite